 - Fruit juices (orange, pineapple, and lime)

-- Spiced simple syrup – This syrup is made with Chai tea bags and granulated sugar.
+- Spiced simple syrup – I have a super simple recipe for a spiced Chai simple syrup made with just three ingredients.
+However, you can also find Chai simple syrup on Amazon.
 Many of the same spices found in Chai can also be found in spiced rum, so it’s a perfect swap to turn this classic cocktail a virgin cocktail.

 - Garnishes – I used sliced oranges and fresh mint, but you can also use a maraschino cherry as garnish, which is common in the original cocktail.
 Fresh pineapple wedges are also a nice touch.